AY2025/26 Semester 1

 Requisite

-NHT2204 Dance Narratives is an introductory course in dance composition where students will create a autobiographical solo work.
-NHT2204 must be taken as a pre-requisite or co-requisite by all students enrolling into Intercultural Choreography Lab.
+NHT2204 Dance Narratives, an introductory course in dance composition where students will create an autobiographical work, must be taken as a pre-requisite or co-requisite by all students enrolling into Intercultural Choreography Lab.
+Students may request for waivers if they have prior choreography experience.

 Schedule